-The SWPPP must contain the following documentation of why specified parameters are not to be monitored at each discharge point, if applicable.

 - a.
-General industrial activities conducted in the drainage area of each discharge point. - b.
-Exposed materials located in the drainage area of each discharge point that are likely to be significant contributors of pollutants to stormwater runoff discharges. - c.
-Impervious surfaces in the drainage area that could affect the percolation of stormwater runoff into the ground (e.g., asphalt, crushed rock, grass). - d.
-Best management practices conducted in the drainage area of each discharge point. - e.
-Location(s) of the discharge point(s) the Permittee will not monitor because the pollutant concentrations are substantially identical to another discharge point that is being monitored. - f.
-Reasons why the Permittee expects the discharge points to discharge substantially identical effluents.
+The SWPPP must contain the following documentation of why specified parameters are not to be monitored at each discharge point, if applicable: - i.
+General industrial activities conducted in the drainage area of each discharge point. - ii.
+Exposed materials located in the drainage area of each discharge point that are likely to be significant contributors of pollutants to stormwater runoff discharges. - iii.
+Impervious surfaces in the drainage area that could affect the percolation of stormwater runoff into the ground (e.g., asphalt, crushed rock, grass). - iv.
+Best management practices conducted in the drainage area of each discharge point. - v.
+Location(s) of the discharge point(s) the Permittee will not monitor because the pollutant concentrations are substantially identical to another discharge point that is being monitored. - vi.
+Reasons why the Permittee expects the discharge points to discharge substantially identical effluents. - b.
 The plan must identify who is responsible for monitoring and how monitoring will be conducted to comply with permit conditions.
 The monitoring plan must address stormwater sampling requirements and visual inspections.
 Records of these inspections must be kept as attachments to the SWPPP.
-The plan must include the following:

-- a.
-Identification of all points of discharge; - b.
-The checklist to be used for visual monitoring; - c.
-The person (or position) who conducts stormwater sampling; - d.
-Where samples will be taken; - e.
-Parameters for analysis and the analytical methods to be employed; - f.
-Procedures for sample collection and handling; - g.
-Procedures for sending samples to lab; and - h.
-Procedure for submitting monitoring results to Ecology.

-3. Best Management Practices:
+The plan must include the following: - i.
+Identification of all points of discharge; - ii.
+The checklist to be used for visual monitoring; - iii.
+The person (or position) who conducts stormwater sampling; - iv.
+Where samples will be taken; - v.
+Parameters for analysis and the analytical methods to be employed; - vi.
+Procedures for sample collection and handling; - vii.
+Procedures for sending samples to lab; and - viii.
+Procedure for submitting monitoring results to Ecology. - 3.
+Best Management Practices